vivaankhowal/Arc-Reactor-Clock-V2/JOURNAL.md

 Total time spent: About 1 hr 30 mins

-# June 6: Finished the project
+# June 6: Finished the CAD
-Today I refined the project by adding the finishing details like my logo and the holes to route the wires anywhere I need to, and polished the onshape project file as well, and with that the project is officialy done.
+Today I refined the project by adding the finishing details like my logo and the holes to route the wires anywhere I need to, and polished the onshape project file as well, and with that the CAD is officialy done.

 <a href="https://lapse.hackclub.com/timelapse/f_prD0hwPZZw">Sixth and Final timelapse</a>
 <p></p>

 Total time spent: About 30 mins

+# June 16: Finished the project
+No lapse today, today was just assembling the actual clock.
+That's it.

+Total time spent: About 5 hrs